Virtual Healthcare: Employee Utilization and Increasing Demand

 It is certainly not difficult to see the value of having these services included in your employee benefits plan.

-The Extended Health Care (EHC) benefit covers virtual care benefits for mental support, general practitioners, and paramedical services.
+The Extended Health Care (EHC) benefit covers virtual healthcare benefits for mental support, general practitioners, and paramedical services.
 Certain lifestyle support is often accessed via applications that are tied to Extended Health.

 Wellness Spending Accounts (WSA)s (also known as Personal Spending Accounts), can cover the cost of any wellness applications employees might use.
 Helping them reach their fitness, healthy eating, and lifestyle goals.
 From mindful meditation, recipe apps, and digital workout coaches, employers have the choice to cover anything they wish.